elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 **How do we handle http requests that need to have knowledge of all processes?**

 `/status` and `/stats` are the big issues here, as they could be reported differently from each process.
 The current plan is to manage their state centrally in the coordinator and have each process report this data at a regular interval, so that all processes can retrieve it and serve it in response to any requests against that endpoint.
 Exact details of the changes to those APIs would need to be determined.
 I think `status` will likely require breaking changes as pointed out above, however `stats` may not.

+**Is it okay for the workers to share the same `path.data` directory?**

+We have been unable to identify any plugins which are writing to this directory.
+The App Services team has confirmed that `path.data` is no longer in use in the reporting plugin.

+**Is using the same `server.uuid` in each worker going to cause problems?**

+We have been unable to identify any plugins for which this would cause issues.
+The Alerting team has confirmed that Task Manager doesn't need server uuid, just a unique identifier.
+That means something like server.uuid + worker.id would work.